 Matt blends his trial experience with a business litigation background.
 He formerly practiced with a national law firm representing Fortune 500 companies in all aspects of labor and employment litigation, including employment discrimination, theft of trade secrets, and breaches of covenants not to compete, as well as in general commercial matters.

 Matt served on active duty in the United States Air Force as a Special Agent with the Air Force Office of Special Investigations, where he investigated felony criminal, fraud, and counterintelligence matters.
-He resides in Albemarle County with his wife and two sons.
 A Lieutenant Colonel in the Air Force Reserve, he enjoys coaching youth sports, working out, golf, and fishing.

 Matt is a frequent guest on NewsRadio WINA, where he provides insight on legal procedures as they relate to current events.